equk/brave-profiles/README.md

 ### Mouse Wheel Scrolling

-You may want to tweak mouse scrolling speed in Brave (there doesn't currently seem to be any built in options to do this).
+You may want to tweak mouse scrolling speed in Brave (there don't seem to be any built in options to do this currently).

 There are a few options to set mouse wheel preferences outisde of Brave.